 Achievement orientation: desire for continuous improvement in service or accomplishments;

 Medical physical skills and abilities: job –related medical/physical skills and abilities, including vision, hearing, motor skills, cardiovascular endurance and upper-body strength.
-For information regarding vision, speech and hearing standards, refer to the OACP Medical Requirements of Candidates
+For information regarding vision, speech and hearing standards, refer to the OACP Medical Examination Package.

 - Community Service Orientated